-A colourful golf lithograph signed by the artist, Arthur Weaver.
-Titled 'First Green Muirfield, The Honourable Company Of Edinburgh Golfers' by Arthur Weaver.
-The print is signed in pencil by the artist with hand drawn remarque of a golfer.
-Publication details :- Published in 1968 by Frost & Reed Limited of Bristol and London, England.
-Copyright in all countries, including the U.S.A.
+A colourful golf lithograph signed by the artist, Arthur Weaver, First Green Muirfield, The Honourable Company Of Edinburgh Golfers.
+Published in 1968 by Frost & Reed Limited of Bristol and London, England.
+Copyright in all countries including the U.S.A.
 Foreign.